June 17, 2025, 2:45 pm | Read time: 3 minutes

 Eco-Friendly Laundry Tips

-That would certainly be ecologically valuable, but with the result of still walking around in stained laundry that also smells.
+That would certainly be ecologically valuable, but it would result in still wearing stained clothes that also smell.
 If you really want to wash sustainably, you should pay attention to the dosage.
 Many modern detergents are available as concentrates.
 Therefore, small amounts are usually sufficient.
 Dosage instructions can be found on the packaging.

 Even better is the use of ecologically certified detergents.
-Recognizable by the “Blue Angel” or the EU Ecolabel, these products contain fewer chemical substances, are biodegradable, and usually do not contain microplastics or harsh fragrances.
-Eco-detergents clean reliably even at low temperatures.
+Recognizable by the “Blue Angel” label or the EU Ecolabel, these products contain fewer chemical substances, are biodegradable, and usually do not contain microplastics or harsh fragrances.
+Eco-friendly detergents clean reliably even at low temperatures.

-In general, a water temperature between 86 and 104 degrees Fahrenheit is sufficient to remove dirt from laundry.
-Only for underwear, towels, or in households with people who have health problems or where small children live, should the water be heated to at least 140 degrees Fahrenheit.
+Generally, a water temperature between 86 and 104 degrees Fahrenheit is sufficient to remove dirt from laundry.
+Only for underwear, towels, or in households with people who have health issues or where small children live, should the water be heated to at least 140 degrees Fahrenheit.
 Otherwise, less heat not only saves energy but also protects the fibers.